hexpm/hex/README.md

 * Package maintainers that can do releases

-* Package into tarballs that are hosted instead of using git urls and refs

 * escript client for erlang users (should not require an elixir installation)

 * Use elixir version requirement during resolution (wait for elixir 1.0.0)